What do my results mean?

-Our Content Manger here at Cognassist, Helen, used to write the strategy modules for learners.
+Our Science Communications Manager here at Cognassist, Helen, used to write the strategy modules for learners.
 And as she was writing them, she found her own advice incredibly useful.
 These strategies provided her with a new perspective and helpful tips that she still uses in her work today.

 These strategies look at skills like critical thinking, managing your workload, responsible decision making, improving wellbeing at work and more.

 Learners don’t want to feel like they’re being given extra work that they have to do on top of their other commitments.
 They need to understand the personal benefits listed above and how this is all part of their journey to achieving their qualifications and career goals.

 If it’s baked into your onboarding process and is consistently discussed throughout the learner’s programme, they will start to see the benefits themselves but they need you to help them take the first step.

 If you’re curious to know more about the science behind our assessment, the domains we measure and the history behind cognitive science and assessments, you can read our guide on cognition and learning.

 But if you’d rather take a short cut, we’ll let you skip right to the end and look at how cognitive assessments work.

 Hopefully you can use this knowledge to benefit your learning and development throughout your life and have constructive conversations around inclusivity and supporting people in different ways.